 M.H.
-Anjom SHoa1, M.H.
-Hosseini2
+Anjom SHoa, M.H.
+Hosseini

-^{1,2}University of Birjand
+1,2 University of Birjand

-Abstract: In this paper we show that if R is a filtered ring then we can define a quasi valuation ring.
-And there exists a valuation ring if R is some kind of filtered ring.
-Then we prove some properties and relations between filtered ring and quasi valuation ring and valuation ring.
+Abstract: In this paper we show the relation between filtered ring and quasi valuation and valuation ring.
+We show if R is a filtered ring then we can define a quasi valuation.
+And if R is some kind of filtered ring then we can define a valuation.
+Then we prove some properties and relations for R.

-Keywords: Quasi valuation ring, Valuation ring, Filtered ring, Strongly filtered ring.
+Keywords: Filtered ring, Quasi valuation ring, Valuation ring, Strongly filtered ring.